qubistt/eve/README.md

 * **Provide guidance:**
   * Stuck on a decision?
 Eve can help you explore different perspectives and identify the best course of action.

-**Getting Started:**

-1.  **Invite Eve to your Discord server:** Follow the instructions in the "Adding the Bot to a Server" section below to create an invite link.
-2.  **Talk to Eve:** Use intuitive commands (explained in the server after adding Eve) to interact and access Eve's features.

 **Security and Privacy:**

 Eve takes your privacy seriously.
-All your interactions with Eve are confidential and not shared with anyone.
+All your interactions with Eve are confidential and stay between you and the AI model

 **Adding Eve to your Server:**

-1.  **Get your Discord Token and Guild ID (Server ID):**
-    * Follow the instructions in the original markdown for obtaining your Discord Token and Guild ID.
-Remember to keep your token secure!
-2.  **Configure Eve (Optional):**
-    * You can customize Eve's behavior by following further instructions provided in the server after adding her.
-3.  **Invite Eve:**
-    * Use the generated invite link to add Eve to your Discord server.
+WORK IN PROGRESS

 **Additional Resources:**